geoschem/GCHP/docs/source/user-guide/debugging.rst

 MAPL ExtData errors (data inputs)
 ---------------------------------

-It is common to run into errors when adding new input files because of strict rules for import files within MAPL and the need to include information about the data in both `HEMCO_Config.rc <config_files/HEMCO_Config_rc.html>`__ and `ExtData.rc <ExtData_rc.html>`__.
 If you see :literal:`ExtData` in the error traceback then the problem has to do with input files and you should check log file :file:`allPEs.log`.
 If there is not enough information in :literal:`allPEs.log` to determine what the input file problem is then you should enable additional MAPL prints and rerun.
 This is mostly recommended for input file issues because MAPL ExtData is where most of the debug logging statements are currently implemented.

 Activate the :literal:`CAP.EXTDATA` and :literal:`MAPL` debug loggers by editing the :file:`logging.yml` configuration file as shown below.